The Eating Issues Centre (TEIC) and Eating Disorders Association (EDA) have merged to form Eating Disorders Queensland (EDQ).

-EDQ is funded by Queensland Health to provide the largest community support and treatment services for individuals and families living with and recovering from eating disorders, their carers and loved ones.
-We value the sharing of recovery wisdom and aim to involve people with a lived experience, carers and family members and loved ones.
+EDQ is funded by Queensland Health.
+We provide the largest community support and treatment services for individuals and families living with and recovering from eating disorders, their carers and loved ones.
+By the sharing of recovery wisdom we aim to involve people with a lived experience, carers and family members and loved ones.

 Also those impacted by suicide or substance use and the contribution families, friends, carers and professionals make to their recovery.
 We respect and value their opinions and integrate their opinions into serviced delivery and change.

 EDQ Latest News & Events

 NAIDOC Week celebrates the history, culture, and achievements of Aboriginal and Torres Strait Islander people.

 EDQ staff explain this year’s theme for World Eating Disorder Action Day: Equity for Eating Disorders.

 $27 million allocated to expand and extend support for eating disorders.